CELTIC CROSS MEANING

 The Symbolism of The Celtic Cross

 Some believe origins of the ring on the cross represent the Roman sun-deity Invictus.
 It is believed that the early Irish monks borrowed this idea of the sun god to explain Christ’s halo, to help explain the concept of Christianity to Celtic pagans.
 Certainly, as a structural form, the circle in the cross brings great strength to the sculpture providing support to the outstretched arms of the cross.
+Our traditional Celtic cross pendant is inspired from these early sculptures.

 The earliest forms of the cross were not carved out of rock, but were carved into the rock.
 Fine examples of this type of carved cross can be found at the Gallarus Oratory in County Kerry and the Killaghtee Cross at in Dunkineely in County Donegal which dates from about 650 AD.
 The early sculpted forms of the cross were quite simple in execution with long stems and shorter arms.
 During the 9th and 10th century, the crosses developed both structural and artistic complexity representing an important Irish contribution to European art in the middle ages.